zniesen/zniesen/README.md

 - 👋 Hi, I’m @zniesen
 - 👀 I’m interested in AI, Deep Learning, Data Analysis, and the intersection of neuroscience and data/computer science
 - 🌱 I’m currently learning how to code in MatLab and web scrape via BS4
-- 💞️ I’m looking to collaborate on website building
-- 📫 How to reach me: classified
-- 😄 Pronouns: classified
 - ⚡ Fun fact: When I was a kid, I wanted to be an astronaut, but I ultimately became more fascinated with the human brain

 <!---